jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 >Just by adding a physics body to the balls and bouncers we already have some collision detection because the objects bounce off each other.
 But it's not being detected by us, which means we can't do anything about it.
 >
->In this game, we want the player to win or lose depending on how many green or red slots they hit, so we need to make a few changes:
+>In this game, **we want the player to win or lose depending on how many green or red slots they hit**, so we need to make a few changes:
 >
 >* Add rectangle physics to our slots.
 >* Name the slots so we know which is which, then name the balls too.
 >* Make our scene the contact delegate of the physics world – this means, "tell us when contact occurs between two bodies."
 >* Create a method that handles contacts and does something appropriate.

->
+### Rectangular slots

 >The first step is easy enough: add these two lines just before you call `addChild()` for `slotBase`:

 ```swift